palantir/policy-bot/README.md

 `policy-bot` can automatically request reviewers for all pending rules when Pull Requests are opened by setting the `request_review` option.

-The `mode` enum modifies how users are selected.
+The `mode` enum modifies how reviewers are selected.
 There are currently three supported options:
  * `all-users` to request all users who can approve
  * `random-users` to randomly select the number of users that are required